Organic Certification vs. Wild Harvesting: What to Know - Wellnesse

 Why Wild Harvesting?

 Many Wellnesse ingredients are wild harvested.
-This means that we gather our ingredients where they grow wildly in their native ecosystem, rather than where they are mass-produced on a farm or plantation.
-In many parts of the world, this process really is as simple as harvesters hand-collecting the product directly from nature.
+This means that we gather our ingredients where they grow wildly in their native ecosystem rather than where they are mass-produced on a farm or plantation.
+In many parts of the world, this process is as simple as harvesters hand-collecting the product directly from natural resources.

-Many of you are interested to know if our products are made 100% in the USA.
-The answer is that many of our ingredients are sourced globally, and there’s a great reason why!
-Though certain components of our formulas can be grown organically within the United States, sourcing them overseas means we can obtain them from their native ecosystem in a much purer form.
+Many of you want to know if our wild harvested products are made 100% in the USA.
+The answer is that we source many of our ingredients globally, and there's a great reason why!
+Though certain components of our formulas can be grown organically within the United States, harvesting wild plants and ingredients overseas means we can obtain them from their native ecosystem in a much purer form.
 Why try to recreate a suitable growing environment when the perfect one has already been provided by nature?

-In addition to our complete confidence in our harvesters, we have every batch of raw ingredients tested for chemicals, pesticides, and other synthetic compounds.
+In addition to our complete confidence in our sustainable harvesting, we have every batch of raw ingredients tested for chemicals, pesticides, and other synthetic compounds.
 No ingredient makes it into our formulas without passing our rigorous quality testing.

 Another reason we fell in love with wild harvesting is because, at Wellnesse, our concerns go far beyond ingredients.
-We also prioritize ethical practices and sustainability, and those principles reach into every aspect of our company, including how we obtain our ingredients.
+We also prioritize ethical harvesting practices and sustainability, and those principles reach into every aspect of our company, including how we source our ingredients.

 Certified organic ingredients must be grown on a farm or plantation where they can be isolated from prohibited substances.
-While that environment allows for the satisfaction of USDA requirements, there is no way for us to know about the other factors involved, like how the workers are treated.
+While that environment allows for the satisfaction of USDA requirements, it's impossible to know about the other factors involved, like how the brand treats its workers and cares for their livelihoods.

-With wild harvesting, we can ensure that all our procedures reflect our dedication to clean, effective personal care products as well as our mission to create an ethical, sustainable future for our families.
+With wild harvesting, we can ensure that all our procedures reflect our dedication to clean, effective personal care products and our mission to create an ethical, sustainable future for our families.

 What We Want You to Know

-For a few years now, many have viewed organic labeling as the gold standard for clean products.
+For years, many have viewed organic labeling as the gold standard for clean products.
 And we are here to say it isn't the only option when it comes to the safety of ingredients and products!
-It’s undeniable that organic certification provides a level of safety that can help us feel confident in the ingredients we bring into our homes, but it doesn’t cover everything; more importantly, it isn’t the only way.
+It's undeniable that organic certification provides a level of safety that can help us feel confident in the ingredients we bring into our homes, but it doesn't cover everything; more importantly, it isn't the only way.

 The natural, untouched growth that produces wild-harvested foods and herbs ensures a purity that makes our ingredients just as safe (if not safer) than those that receive certification through methodical human processes.

-At the end of the day, the best way to ensure any product or brand meets your personal standards is to do your research.
-Do a deep dive into what a brand believes, learn about their mission (you can read about our values here!), and ask questions.
-Most brands who are truly dedicated to clean products and sustainable practices will be happy to hear from you.
+At the end of the day, the best way to ensure any product or brand meets your standards is to do your research.
+Do a deep dive into what a brand believes, learn about its mission (you can read about our values here!), and ask questions.
+Brands truly dedicated to clean products and sustainable practices will be happy to hear from you.
 We know we are!

 Resources: